Contributor: Danielle Childers. Lesson ID: 11139

 When writing a letter, there is a certain format you need to follow.
 That means there are special parts that need to be in a letter, and there is a particular way you need to put those parts together.

-Yes!
-Write these five parts down to have it handy when you are ready to write your letter.
+Here are the five key parts of a letter.
+Write these down so you have them handy when you’re ready to write your own letter.

 Now, listen to I Wanna Iguana by Karen Kaufman, a book written in letters between a boy who wants an iguana and his mom.
 Enjoy!